fpvandoorn/Py-Hanabi/README.md

 # Hanabi-Suite

-Disclaimer: This repository is still not in a good cleaned up code style, mainly due to me lacking time to clean stuff up properly
+Disclaimer: This repository is still not in a good cleaned up code style, mainly due to me lacking time to clean stuff up properly.
-Do not expect everything to work, do not expect everything to be well-documented However, I try to improve this from now on so that eventually, reasonable interfaces will exist so that this becomes actually more usable than now
+Do not expect everything to work, do not expect everything to be well-documented.

-Generally speaking, stuff that is already in a proper package/subfolder should be alright and I plan to keep it clean (also with a clean git history)
+However, I try to improve this from now on so that eventually, reasonable interfaces will exist so that this becomes actually more usable than now

 ## What is this?